rivenmedia/riven/README.md

 Check out out [Project Board](https://github.com/users/dreulavelle/projects/2) to stay informed!

-Please add feature requests and issues over on our [Issue Tracker](https://github.com/dreulavelle/iceberg/issues)!
+Please add feature requests and issues over on our [Issue Tracker](https://github.com/dreulavelle/iceberg/issues) or join our [Discord](https://discord.gg/wDgVdH8vNM) to chat with us!

 We are constantly adding features and improvements as we go along and squashing bugs as they arise.